HridayM25/Crop-Optimization/README.md

 3) Selling Price is the price according to the average time growth, so average_time_growth + last entry.

-4) After collecting this data, makes changes to allocateArea.py
+4) After collecting this data, make changes to allocateArea.py